Arizona Timezones Explained: It’s a Prickly Situation

 The grand canyon

-The main reason why Arizona does not acknowledge daylight savings time is it’s just not needed in a place that gets so much sunshine and heat.
+The main reason why Arizona does not acknowledge daylight saving time is it’s just not needed in a place that gets so much sunshine and heat.

-For one, the additional hour of daylight would cause energy consumption to soar because homes would have to crank the AC up to make up for that extra hour of heat.
+First, the additional hour of daylight would cause energy consumption to increase because homes would have to run air conditioning longer to offset the extra heat.

-People in Arizona like to venture out as temperatures begin to cool in the evening and so it’s not in their favor to extend the heat of the day out into the evening.
+People in Arizona often venture out when temperatures cool in the evening, so it is not in their favor to extend the heat of the day further into the evening.

 Lots of hikers and other people enjoying the outdoors would have to finish up an hour later which would be particularly inconvenient if they had to get up early the next day for work.